All Products

 False

-Specifies whether to use streaming output.
-When results are streamed, the API returns a generator.
-You must iterate to get the results.
-Each output is the incremental sequence that is currently generated.
+Controls whether to use streaming output.
+When results are output in stream mode, the interface returns a generator.
+You need to iterate to get the results.
+Each output is the incremental sequence generated at that time.

 stop (optional)